 Dr Ganiyu Adebowale ADEBAYO is a graduate of Accounting and Economics.
-He worked briefly in public and private sectors before he joined the Company in 1992.
+He worked briefly in the public and private sectors before he joined the Company in 1992.
 He began his career in University Press Plc as an Accountant.
-He rose through the ranks to become the General Manager, which he held until he was appointed an Executive Director (Finance).
+He rose through the ranks to become the General Manager, the position he held until he was appointed an Executive Director (Finance).
 He previously headed the Information Technology Department of the Company, during which the Company's operations were fully computerized.
 He also acted twice as the Company Secretary.

-He holds a Higher National Diploma in Accounting from The Polytechnic, Ibadan, a Bachelor of Science Degree in Economics from the University of Ibadan, a Post-Graduate Diploma in Computer Science and Master of Business Administration fromthe Federal University of Technology, Akure and Master of Science in Accounting from Lead City University, Ibadan.
-In addition, he holds a Post-Graduate Diploma in Education from the National Teachers Institute/the National Open University of Nigeria.
+He holds a Higher National Diploma in Accounting from The Polytechnic, Ibadan, a Bachelor of Science Degree in Economics from the University of Ibadan, a Post-Graduate Diploma in Computer Science and a Master of Business Administration from the Federal University of Technology, Akure.
+Furthermore, Dr Adebayo holds a Master of Science and Doctor of Philosophy in Accounting from Lead City University, Ibadan.
+In addition, he has a Post-Graduate Diploma in Education from the National Teachers Institute/ National Open University of Nigeria.

-Dr Adebayo is a fellow of the Institute of Chartered Accountants of Nigeria and Chartered Institute of Taxation of Nigeria.
-He is a Chartered Information Technology Practitioner, a member of the National Institute of Marketing, Nigeria Institute of Management, Nigeria Computer Society and Institute of Directors.
+Dr Adebayo is a fellow of the Institute of Chartered Accountants of Nigeria, Chartered Institute of Taxation of Nigeria and Nigeria Computer Society.
+Furthermore, he is a Chartered Information Technology Practitioner and a member of the National Institute of Marketing, Nigeria Institute of Management, and Institute of Directors.
 In addition, he is a Registered Teacher, a Chartered Forensic Accountant and a Fellow of the Association of Forensic Accounting Researchers.